RuthvikReddyGaddam/ExpenseTrackerBackEnd/README.md

 # Expense Tracker Backend
 ## Overview
 This Expense Tracker Backend is designed to provide a robust and scalable backend solution for managing expense tracking data.
-It offers RESTful APIs for handling user authentication, expense management, category management, and report generation.
+It offers RESTful APIs for handling user authentication, expense management, and category management

 ## Features
 1. User Authentication: Secure user authentication using JWT (JSON Web Tokens).